-TWU Students: The rates below are based on the university salary grid for students.
+TWU Students: The rates below are based on the university salary grid for students effective June 2019.
 The rate paid depends on their skill level and how long they have worked for you (one year, two years or more).
 In the case of graduate students, if you feel that the skill level required for the position warrants paying the student a rate that is higher than the university rates, you are free to do so.
-Otherwise, the university rate should be used.

 Note: Some disciplines will require higher rates due to the nature of the position (e.g. technician) or the status of the student (e.g. MSN students who are already nursing professionals).